Fire Management Today

 Founded in 1936, Fire Management Today has served the wildland fire community for more than 70 years as a clearinghouse for new techniques, technologies, and ideas.
 It has provided a forum open to anyone with anything useful to share with other wildland fire professional.

-The Forest Service and other public lands agencies respond to tens of thousands of wildfires per year.
-Each year, an average of more than 73,000 wildfires burn about 7.3 million acres of private, state and federal land and more than 2,600 structures.
+The Forest Service and other federal, tribal, state, and local government agencies work together to respond to tens of thousands of wildfires annually.
+Each year, an average of more than 73,000 wildfires burn about 7 million acres of federal, tribal, state, and private land and more than 2,600 structures.

-Wildfire can be a friend and a foe.
-In the right place at the right time, wildfire can create many environmental benefits, such as reducing grass, brush, and trees that can create bigger and more severe wildfires and improving wildlife habitat.
-In the wrong place at the wrong time, wildfire can wreak havoc, threatening lives, homes, communities, and natural and cultural resources.
+many environmental benefits, such as reducing grass, brush, and trees that can fuel large and severe wildfires and improving wildlife habitat.
+In the wrong place at the wrong time, wildfires can wreak havoc, threatening lives, homes, communities, and natural and cultural resources.

 The Forest Service has been managing wildland fire on National Forests and Grasslands for more than 100 years.
 But the Forest Service doesn’t – and can’t – do it alone.
 Instead, the agency works closely with other federal, tribal, state, and local partners.

 This is more important than ever because over the last few decades, the wildland fire management environment has profoundly changed.
 Longer fire seasons; bigger fires and more acres burned on average each year; more extreme fire behavior; and wildfire suppression operations in the wildland urban interface (WUI) have become the norm.

 To address these challenges, the Forest Service and its other federal, tribal, state, and local partners have developed and are implementing a National Cohesive Wildland Fire Management Strategy that has three key components: Resilient Landscapes, Fire Adapted Communities, and Safe and Effective Wildfire Response.